FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: Experimental Results

 \item \textbf{Non-IID clusters (with non-IID clients)}: Clients within the same cluster receive images drawn from only 3 specific labels, and each client further selects images from 2 labels within the cluster’s data. \end{itemize}

 From the experiment results, the following observations can be made: 1) The proposed FedMeld consistently achieves the highest model accuracy among all frameworks, demonstrating the superior performance of our approach.
 Compared to HFL, this decentralized FL scheme allows adjacent regions to mix parameters directly and update models more flexibly, avoiding the excessive time required for model aggregation at ground stations.
 The advantages of FedMeld over PFL and Ring Allreduce in terms of model accuracy stem from two key aspects: First, the careful design of mixing ratio and global round interval between adjacent regions.
 Second, FedMeld avoids reliance on ISLs that are not yet fully deployed across the entire constellation.
 2) Ring Allreduce exhibits the fastest convergence speed.
 This is because, after the same number of global rounds, Ring Allreduce completes a full global average, whereas FedMeld and P-FedAvg perform local parameter exchanges between neighboring regions.
+However, despite its faster convergence, Ring Allreduce introduces significantly higher communication overhead, as it requires frequent utilization of ISLs to mix models across neighboring regions.
+The reliance on extensive ISL communication can become a bottleneck, particularly in large-scale or bandwidth-constrained satellite networks.
 3) The model accuracy of P-FedAvg declines markedly as the non-IID degree of the data increases.
 4) The accuracy of HFL is comparable to that of FedMeld.
 However, HFL always has the longest training time.
 This is because the aggregation frequency in HFL is determined by the interval between consecutive passes of all serving satellites over the ground stations.

 Next, we will focus on the impact of key parameters on model accuracy and the time cost of model training.
 Given that the model accuracy under IID clients is quite similar across all frameworks, the subsequent discussion will focus solely on the non-IID cases under varying key parameters.